 Material losses incurred by the Company in 2006 and 2007 attributable to the former mortgage origination operations of MortCo significantly reduced Bimini Capital's equity capital base and the size of its MBS portfolio when compared to pre-2006 levels.
-Ongoing litigation costs stemming from both the former operations of MortCo and Bimini Capital itself have caused the Company's overhead to be high in relation to its portfolio size.
-The smaller capital base has made it difficult to generate sufficient net interest income to cover expenses.
+Litigation costs stemming from both the former operations of MortCo and Bimini Capital itself caused the Company's overhead to be high in relation to its portfolio size.
+The smaller capital base made it difficult to generate sufficient net interest income to cover expenses.

-In response, beginning in 2007, the Company took significant steps to reduce the leverage in its balance sheet, reduce its debt service costs, reduce expenses, settle various litigation matters, and alter its investment strategy for holding MBS securities.
-In addition, the Company evaluated and pursued capital raising opportunities for Orchid.
-After pursuing previous efforts to raise capital at Orchid, Orchid completed its initial public offering of common stock on February 20, 2013.
+Beginning in 2007, the Company began a series of actions to respond to the losses and their impact on our capital base.
+One of these actions was to evaluate and pursue capital raising opportunities for Orchid.
+Orchid completed its initial public offering of common stock on February 20, 2013.
 Bimini Capital and Bimini Advisors acted as sponsor to Orchid by agreeing to fund all underwriting, legal and other costs of the offering, which totaled approximately \$3.0 million during the year ended December 31, 2013.
-Orchid has no obligation or intent to reimburse Bimini Capital and Bimini Advisors, either directly or indirectly, for the offering costs; therefore, they are expensed in the Company's consolidated statement of operations.
-Once Orchid reaches \$100 million of stockholders equity for the first time, Bimini Advisors will begin to allocate certain overhead costs to Orchid on a pro rata basis.
-Attracting external capital to Orchid will allow Bimini Advisors to receive fees for managing the Orchid portfolio, decrease the expenses of Bimini Capital and Bimini Advisors by allocating certain overhead costs to Orchid (once Orchid's stockholders' equity equals or exceeds \$100 million), and share in distributions, if any, paid by Orchid to its stockholders.
-Upon the closing of Orchid's IPO, and at December 31, 2013, Bimini Capital owned approximately 29.38% of the outstanding common stock of Orchid.
+Orchid has no obligation or intent to reimburse Bimini Capital and Bimini Advisors, either directly or indirectly, for the offering costs; therefore, they were expensed in the Company's 2013 consolidated statement of operations.
+As of March 31, 2014, Orchid reached \$100 million of stockholders' equity for the first time.
+As a result, in accordance with the management agreement between Bimini Advisors and Orchid, Bimini Advisors began to allocate certain overhead costs to Orchid on a pro rata basis commencing on July 1, 2014.
+As a stockholder of Orchid, Bimini Capital will continue to share in distributions, if any, paid by Orchid to its stockholders.

-At December 31, 2013, the Company had cash and cash equivalents of approximately \$12.0 million, an MBS portfolio of approximately \$389.3 million and equity capital base of approximately \$33.4 million, including approximately \$1.7 million attributable to the stockholders of Bimini Capital and \$31.6 million attributable to noncontrolling interests.
-The Company generated cash flows of approximately \$48.8 million from principal and interest payments on its MBS portfolio and approximately \$3.3 million from retained interests in securitizations during the year ended December 31, 2013.
-However, if cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flow from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.
+At December 31, 2014, the Company had cash and cash equivalents of approximately \$4.7 million, an MBS portfolio of approximately \$117.8 million and an equity capital base of approximately \$9.2 million.
+The Company generated cash flows of approximately \$116.6 million from principal and interest payments on its MBS portfolio (\$9.0 million excluding those of Orchid) and approximately \$4.4 million from retained interests in securitizations during the year ended December 31, 2014.
+In addition, during the year ended December 31, 2014 Bimini Advisors received approximately \$2.4 million in management fees and expense reimbursements as manager of Orchid.
+These amounts were eliminated from the 2014 consolidated statement of operations as the results of Orchid were included the consolidated presentation for the year ended December 31, 2014.
+If cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flows from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.